 Scope

-I will show you how I use CLI tools to improve my developer experience (DX) when creating a new GitHub repository, to uploading images to Cloudinary, to reducing the size of image files with tinify API, to doing all my netlify related tasks.
+I will show you how I use CLI tools to improve my developer experience (DX) when creating a new GitHub repository, uploading images to Cloudinary, reducing the size of image files with Tinify API, and doing all my Netlify-related tasks.

-At the end of this post you will be able:
+At the end of this post, you will be able to:

-• making life easy for you by avoiding long and boring styles of handling repetitive tasks.
+• Make life easy for you by avoiding lengthy and tedious styles of handling repetitive tasks.

-• bring more joy to your workflow as you do those repetitive tasks you go through every now and then.
+• Bring more joy to your workflow as you do those repetitive tasks you go through now and then.

 Introduction

-Companies creating their own CLI manage the interaction with their service is gaining adoption lately.
+Companies creating their own CLI to manage interactions with their services are gaining adoption lately.
 GitHub created hub and then gh.
-Netlify created netlify-CLI(ntl), Heroku has its own CLI’s for managing its services.
-The node package manager has tools like npm, npx, yarn, pnpm to get the best out of their services.
-There is cloudinary CLI as well, which you can use to interact with Cloudinary related services.
+Netlify created netlify-cli(ntl).
+Heroku has its CLI to operate its services.
+The node package manager has tools like npm, npx, yarn, and pnpm to get the most out of its services.
+There is also a Cloudinary CLI, which you can use to interact with Cloudinary-related services.

-There is a whole range of starter files generators that runs on the CLI - create-react-app, create-keystone-app, vue-cli, vitejs starter and a lot more.
+A wide range of starter file generators run on the CLI: create-react-app, create-keystone-app, vue-cli, vite starter, and many more.

 Improvement In Service Delivery

-One thing that is common with all the tools I’ve listed above is that they did not start their business of service delivery with just CLI alone.
-They have built successful businesses on the web that many developers enjoy a lot.
-To reach more people and make life easy for them, they created these CLI tools which they believe will improve the Developer Experience (DX) of people using their service.
+One common thing with all the tools I’ve listed above is that they did not start their service delivery business with CLI alone.
+They have built successful web businesses that many developers enjoy.
+To reach more people and make life easy for them, they created these CLI tools, which they believe will improve the Developer Experience (DX) of people using their service.
 Let us examine some of these tools one after the other.

 gh - GitHub on Steriods

-I wrote two articles about hub and how it provides an extremely fast way for me to access GitHub from my terminal.
-Check it out here. hub browse command saves me about 2 to 5 seconds of navigating to a browser and inputting a GitHub URL and waiting for that URL to load.
-What does hub browse command do?
+I wrote two articles about Hub and how it provides an extremely fast way to access GitHub from my terminal.
+Check them out here.
+The hub browse command saves me about 2 to 5 seconds of navigating to a browser, inputting a GitHub URL, and waiting for that URL to load.
+What does the hub browse command do?
 It opens the remote URL of the project you’re in the terminal.
-For more on hub commands check out my post.
+For more on hub commands, check out my post.

-Hub brings GitHub to your terminal by extending git.
-They call it an extension to the git commands you run.
-In the real sense hub was more of extending git giving you access to do more git and GitHub commands.
+Hub brings GitHub to your terminal by extending Git.
+They call it an extension to the git commands you run, but in the real sense, Hub was more of an extension of git, giving you access to more git and GitHub commands.

-After a while, a tool was announced by the GitHub team which they called GitHub CLI.
-Two of its selling preposition includes taking GitHub to the command line and 👋 goodbye context switching, hello 👋 terminal.
-Let us imagine a scenario together, John needs to create a GitHub repository for a new project he plans to share with his Manager at work the next day.
-He initializes a git repository and goes off to the browser to create a repository and then comes back to the terminal where he has been working to add the GitHub URL of the repository to the local git history as git remote.
-Now he can push the code to GitHub.
+After a while, the GitHub team announced a tool called GitHub CLI.
+Two of its selling prepositions include taking GitHub to the command line and 👋 goodbye context switching, hello 👋 terminal.
+Let us imagine a scenario together: John needs to create a GitHub repository for a new project he plans to share with his Manager at work the next day.
+He initializes a git repository, goes off to the browser to create a repository, and then returns to the terminal where he has been working on adding the GitHub URL of the repository to the local git history as git remote.
+Now, he can push the code to GitHub.
 How many minutes do you think John used to get a sharable GitHub URL containing his code?
-When at least 5 minutes I assume.
+Well, at least 5 minutes, I assume.

 Going back to the beginning of John’s story, instead of the context switching to a browser to create a repository, you can do all that and more with just a CLI command called gh.
-This command gives you access to all things GitHub including access to gh api itself.
-All the API endpoints both the rest version 4 and the graphql API.
-That is a lot of power yet in little time with great developer experience.
+This command gives you access to all things GitHub, including access to gh api itself.
+All the API endpoints, both the rest version 4 and the graphql API.
+That is a lot of power, yet in little time, with excellent developer experience.
 The gh command is among my top 10 most used CLI commands.
-Let me share some of the gh command i cannot do without.
+Let me share some of the gh commands I cannot do without.

 # https://cli.github.com/ and start saving time.